apache/spark/docs/sql-migration-guide-upgrade.md

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.

   - In Spark version 2.4 and earlier, `Dataset.groupByKey` results to a grouped dataset with key attribute wrongly named as "value", if the key is non-struct type, e.g. int, string, array, etc. This is counterintuitive and makes the schema of aggregation queries weird.
 For example, the schema of `ds.groupByKey(...).count()` is `(value, count)`.
 Since Spark 3.0, we name the grouping attribute to "key".
-The old behaviour is preserved under a newly added configuration `spark.sql.legacy.dataset.aliasNonStructGroupingKey` with a default value of `false`.
+The old behaviour is preserved under a newly added configuration `spark.sql.legacy.dataset.aliasNonStructGroupingKeyAsValue` with a default value of `false`.

 ## Upgrading From Spark SQL 2.3 to 2.4